Overview of Airlines Flying from Australia to Bali in 2025

 Batik Air Indonesia Boeing 737-800 Business Class seats.
 Photo: Matt Graham.

 Batik Air Malaysia (with “OD” flight numbers) also operates its own flights from Perth, Sydney, Melbourne and Brisbane to Bali.
 This is technically a different airline and used to be called Malindo Air.
 These flights all continue onwards from Denpasar to Kuala Lumpur, with the Australia-Indonesia legs sold as fifth-freedom flights.
-Batik Air Malaysia does not generally offer Business Class to/from Australia.
+Batik Air Malaysia does not offer Business Class on all its flights to/from Australia.

 Malindo Air 737 economy cabin